-This regulation establishes time-limited tolerances for combined residues of sulfentrazone N-[2,4-dichloro-5-[4-(difluoromethyl)-4,5-dihydro-3-methyl-5-oxo-1 H-1,2,4-triazol-1-yl]phenyl]methanesulfonamide and its major metabolite 3-hydroxymethyl sulfentrazone N-[2,4-dichloro-5-[4-(difluoromethyl)-4,5-dihydro-3-hydroxymethyl-5-oxo-1 H-1,2,4-triazol-1-yl]phenyl]methanesulfonamide in or on horseradish and sugarcane.
-This action is in response to EPA's granting of emergency exemptions under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act authorizing use of the pesticide on horseradish and sugarcane.
+This regulation establishes time-limited tolerances for combined residues of sulfentrazone, N-[2,4-dichloro-5-[4-(difluoromethyl)-4,5-dihydro-3-methyl-5-oxo-1 H-1,2,4-triazol-1-yl]phenyl]methanesulfonamide, and its metabolites 3-hydroxymethyl sulfentrazone (HMS) and 3-desmethyl sulfentrazone (DMS) in or on chickpea seed, dried pea seed, and strawberry.
+This action is in response to EPA's granting of emergency exemptions under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act authorizing use of the pesticide on chickpea, dried pea, and strawberry.
 This regulation establishes a maximum permissible level for combined residues of sulfentrazone in these food commodities.
-The tolerances will expire and are revoked on December 31, 2002.
+These tolerances will expire and are revoked on December 31, 2004.

-This regulation is effective November 9, 2000.
-Objections and requests for hearings, identified by docket control number OPP-301074, must be received by EPA on or before January 8, 2001.
+This regulation is effective August 1, 2001.
+Objections and requests for hearings, identified by docket control number OPP-301154, must be received by EPA on or before October 1, 2001.

 FOR FURTHER INFORMATION CONTACT:

 Meredith Laws, Registration Division (7505C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460; telephone number: (703) 308-9366; and e-mail address: email@example.com.End Further Info End Preamble Start Supplemental Information

 I. General Information

 A. Does this Action Apply to Me?